khalid999devs/Numerical_Project_Team_Smashers/README.md

 ## Transcendental Regression Theory

-Transcendental regression is used when the relationship between variables follows an exponential pattern.
-It is commonly applied in growth and decay processes.
+Transcendental regression is used when the relation follows an exponential pattern.
+It is generally applied in growth and decay processes.

-### Key Concepts:
+**Key Concepts:**

-- Used for exponential models of the form y = a e^(bx)
+- Used for exponential models of form y = ae^(bx)
-- Nonlinear equation is converted into linear form using logarithms
+- Nonlinear equation is converted into linear using logarithms
 - Based on least squares after transformation
-- Requires all y values to be positive

-### Algorithm Steps:
+**Algorithm Steps:**

-- Take natural logarithm on both sides of the equation
+- Take logarithm on both sides of equation
-- Convert equation to ln(y) = ln(a) + bx
+- Convert equation to ln(y)= ln(a) + bx
-- Treat ln(y) as dependent variable and x as independent variable
+- Treat ln(y) as dependent variable(Y) and x as independent variable
 - Apply linear regression to find coefficients
 - Calculate a by taking exponential of ln(a)
-- Substitute a and b into the original exponential equation
+- Substitute a and b into original equation

-### Advantages:
+**Advantages:**

-- Effectively models exponential growth or decay by converting nonlinear to linear form
+- Effectively models exponential growth or decay
-- Useful in population studies and engineering systems with exponential behavior
+- Useful in studies and systems with exponential behavior

-### Disadvantages:
+**Disadvantages:**

-- Cannot handle zero or negative y values limiting data applicability
+- Cannot handle zero or negative y values
-- Logarithmic transformation may amplify errors and unsuitable for non-exponential data
+- Logarithmic transformation may amplify errors
+- unsuitable for non-exponential data

 ## Transcendental Regression Code